 Upload: For the most part, the act of publishing one's own media online (such as posting a photo on Facebook, or sharing a file with another online user).
 On rare occasions, if you report a rare bird on eBird, you may be asked to upload media (such as a photo or video) for confirmation.

 Need more guidance?

-Have questions?
-Need more guidance on digital birding resources?
-Don't be afraid to ask!
-Contact me (Annie Aguirre) by phone at 574-535-6625, or email aaguirre@elkhartcounty.com
+If you have questions or would like more guidance with digital birding resources, contact Annie Aguirre by calling 574-535-6625, or email aaguirre@elkhartcounty.com